Gloria Joseph

 Gloria Ida Joseph (1927/1928 – August 6, 2019) was a Crucian-American academic, writer, educator, and activist.
 She was a self-identified radical Black feminist lesbian writer who synthesized art and activism in her work.
 Joseph's scholarship centered race, gender, sexuality, and class.
-She is known for her pioneering work on Black feminism and her activism on issues concerning Black women across the diaspora, including in the South Africa, Germany, and Caribbean.
+She is known for her pioneering work on Black feminism and her activism on issues concerning Black women across the diaspora, including in South Africa, Germany, and the Caribbean.

 Early life and education

 Born Gloria Ida Joseph to Daniel Joseph and Ida David Joseph, they emigrated from Saint Croix to New York City, where Joseph was raised.
 She was a strong student and also played basketball and field hockey in school.
 She was the great-niece of philanthropist and racketeer Casper Holstein.

 Joseph attended New York University and received her bachelor of science degree in Health, Physical Education & Recreation.
 Later she received her master's degree in Psychological Services at City College of New York and then worked as a guidance counselor in New York City.
 Joseph went on to receive her doctoral degree in educational psychology at Cornell University in 1967.